Last Updated: by Jeffrey Huber

 The size of your Gun Safe

 Remember that not all gun safes are created equal.
 If you think you have a lot more to store inside the safe aside from our firearm, then it is highly recommended that you buy a gun safe that is bigger than what you have in mind.
-A gun vault is normally a stand alone gun safe in which you can store multiple (hand)guns, ammunition and other valuables.
-It’s not a cheap purchase so invest a bit extra and stay happy with your new gun vault for a long time!
+A gun vault is normally a stand-alone gun safe in which you can store multiple (hand)guns, ammunition and other valuables.
+It’s not a cheap purchase so invest a bit extra and stay happy with your new gun safe for a long time!

 Built of your Gun Safe

-A safe is a safe when it can securely keep your items inside it.
+A safe is safe when it can securely keep your items inside it.
 Gone are the days when gun safes are built with wood and glass wherein everyone can easily break through it and steal it.
 These days, gun safes are no made with metal so that no amount of pressure can break it.
 Choose a gun safe that is made of quality metal, usually a minimum of 11 gauge steel is already a good one.

 Will you go for a hidden or wall safe?

 If you intend to keep highly valuable items, hidden or wall safes are not really a good idea.
-While it’s true that wall safe can really conceal your items it is prone to burglars and/or fire.
+While it’s true that wall safe can really conceal your items, it is prone to burglars and fire.
 Why?
 Wall safes only provide fire protection up to the wall’s sheetrock.
 Burglars are too knowledgeable these days that they can easily spot hidden and safe walls.
 If they see one, penetrating them won’t be too hard.

 Oftentimes, buyers overlooked the fireproof gun safe criterion when choosing a gun safe.
-When choosing a safe and secured safe, a minimum of 1 hour fire rated gun storage is best.
+When choosing a safe and secured safe, a minimum of 1-hour fire rated gun storage is best.
 Gun safes that were rated have less than an hour of fire rating won’t be sufficient enough to protect your gun safe from fire.

 Is it burglar safe?

-When shopping for a gun safe, it’s best that you look for a fire resistant, burglar safe and made of high quality materials.
+When shopping for a gun safe, it’s best that you look for a fire-resistant, burglar safe and made of high-quality materials.